In this unit, students act as reading detectives to discover the elements of a mystery.

 Day 1: What Is a Mystery?

 Step 1: Ask students, "What is a mystery?"
-List their responses on chart paper, a chalkboard, or a dry erase board.
+List their responses on the whiteboard or a sheet of chart paper.

-Step 2: Underline words in their responses that are found on the Detective's Dictionary Handout.
+Step 2: Underline words in their responses that are found on the The Detective's Dictionary Vocabulary List printable.
 Explain to students that all mysteries contain important vocabulary words that students must learn before they begin studying the mystery genre.

-Optional: Have students play the Mystery Memory Game with a partner.
+Optional: Have students play the Detective Words Mystery Memory Game with a partner.
 Print multiple copies of the game cards on card stock.
-(I also laminate the cards for future use.)
 Make enough copies for your students to play the game with a partner.
 The rules are just like the standard memory game in which students take turns turning over cards and matching the detective words to the correct definition.

 Day 2: Recipe for a Mystery